 ESPN essentially gave birth to college basketball.
 The network’s strongest personality was Dick Vitale, who took the color job in 1979.
-Dick V is still there, 43 years later.
-Vitale coached at the University of Detroit successfully, before landing with the Detroit Pistons in the NBA.
+Dickie V is still there, 43 years later.
+Vitale coached at the University of Detroit successfully, before landing with the Pistons in the NBA.
 It didn’t work out too well there.
 Hope he makes a complete recovery from his health battles.

 I’d say that the two best rules-experts are Fox’ Mike Pereira and CBS’ Gene Steratore.
 You might wonder why Gene puts his eyes of judgment on basketball and football too?
 The answer is that he officiated lots of college hoops in Pennsylvania and elsewhere too.
 Before working in the NFL, starting in 1993, Pereira spent 14 years as a college football ref out west.
 Both are pretty perfect when they weigh in once seeing the play.
 Rarely are either wrong

 It won’t matter how I think, but CBS decided on Ian Eagle to succeed Jim Nantz on hoops.
 God bless him.
 Talking with well informed colleagues who knew that Kevin Harlan had little chance of getting the gig.
 Eagle vs. Harlan was New York against America.